layeredapps/dashboard/readme.md

 Dashboard uses a `template.html` with header, navigation and content structure.
 Dashboard and modules use HTML pages and CSS for all the functionality users need.
 Your application server can serve two special CSS files at `/public/template-additional.css` and `/public/content-additional.css` to theme the template and pages to match your application design.
 Dashboard assumes you must be signed in to access any URL outside of `/` and `/public/*`.

 Your application server can return special HTML attributes and tags to interoperate with the Dashboard server.
 Your content can be accessible to guests by specifying `<html data-auth="false">` and you can serve full-page content by specifying `<html data-template="false">` in your HTML.
+Otherwise the routes will require authentication, and Dashboard will inject the template's header and navigation int the top of the page and merge the head tag's script and CSS references.

-You can inject HTML snippets into the template by including `<template id="head"></template>` in your content or populate the template's navigation bar by including `<template id="navbar"></template>` with the links and any other HTML for your menu.
+You can populate the template's navigation bar by including `<template id="navbar"></template>` with the links and any other HTML for your menu.

 # Hosting Dashboard yourself